Core Idea

 Definition

-The Shared Service Pattern extracts common functionality into a separately deployed service that other services call at runtime via network protocols (HTTP/REST, gRPC, messaging).
-Unlike shared libraries that create compile-time coupling, shared services introduce runtime dependencies where calling services make synchronous or asynchronous requests to access shared capabilities.
-This pattern enables code reuse in distributed architectures while maintaining deployment independence, though at the cost of increased operational complexity, network latency, potential runtime failures, and scalability challenges as the shared service must scale proportionally with all its consumers.
+The Shared Service Pattern extracts common functionality into a separately deployed service that other services call at runtime via network protocols.
+Unlike shared libraries that create compile-time coupling, shared services introduce runtime dependencies where calling services make synchronous or asynchronous requests to access shared capabilities—at the cost of increased operational complexity, network latency, potential runtime failures, and scalability challenges.

 Key Characteristics

-• Runtime dependencies: Services call shared functionality over the network, avoiding compile-time version coupling
+• Runtime dependencies over compile-time coupling: Services call shared functionality over the network, avoiding version coordination problems of shared libraries

-• Additional failure point: Shared service unavailability cascades to all dependent services unless circuit breakers and fallbacks are implemented
+• Additional failure point: Shared service unavailability cascades to all dependent services unless circuit breakers and fallbacks are implemented—Ford et al. note shared services “carry much more risk than shared libraries”

-• Scalability coupling: Shared service must scale to handle aggregate load from all consumers, creating operational bottlenecks
+• Scalability coupling: The shared service must scale to handle aggregate load from all consumers, creating a potential operational bottleneck

 • Change propagation through contracts: Interface changes require coordinated contract versioning and backward compatibility strategies